mattvonrocketstein/airflow-ubuntu-ansible-terraform/README.md

 3.2.
 It's often better to deploy infrastructure from images (i.e. use [packer](https://www.packer.io/intro/index.html) to build an AMI).
 We avoid truly immutable infrastructure here for simplicity's sake, because it would take our two stage process (build infrastructure, provision infrastructure) to at least a 4 stage process (build infrastructure, provision infrastructure, snapshot infrastructure to image, deploy image).

 3.3.
-For the reasons I've already covered, I try to avoid advanced features of ansible/terraform whenever possible until I know the good folks doing my code reviews are up to speed.
+For the reasons I've already covered, I try to avoid advanced features of ansible/terraform unless absolutely necessary and/or until I know the good folks doing my code reviews are up to speed.

 3.4.
 Despite the work that projects like [docker-airflow](https://github.com/puckel/docker-airflow) save us, they create new work too.
 For real production usage, best practice would be to setup a private docker repository to guarantee image integrity, and to do a thorough code review/evaluation of images before using them.

 3.5.
 For simplicity, my deployments do *not* use VPCs or bastion hosts; obviously this is something that you probably always want in real life.

+3.6 This deployment does not ship with docker-in-docker capability, which could be very useful for the local executor to run with containerized workflows.